jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 ```

 ## Using the scripts
-Imagine you want to get and analyze the metadata of datasets in a Dataverse-based repositor, such as [demo.dataverse.org](https://demo.dataverse.org/), or in a dataverse in that repository, for any number of reasons, including:
+Imagine you want to get and analyze the metadata of datasets in a Dataverse-based repository, such as [demo.dataverse.org](https://demo.dataverse.org/), or in a dataverse in that repository, for any number of reasons, including:
  * Improving the metadata of datasets in your dataverse
  * Reporting to research funders the quality of metadata in your dataverse
  * Studying and reporting how certain types of data are described to recommend better ways of describing data

+### Getting dataset PIDs
+To get a text file with a list of persistent identifiers of datasets in a dataverse, run [get_dataset_pids.py](https://github.com/jggautier/dataverse-scripts/blob/master/get_dataset_PIDs.py) in your terminal.

 ### Getting dataset metadata
-Run get_dataset_pids_and_json_metadata.py in your terminal.
+Run get_dataset_json_metadata.py, which asks for the list of dataset PIDs.

 ```
-python3 get_dataset_pids_and_json_metadata.py
+python3 get_dataset_json_metadata.py
 ```

 If you're using Mac OS, you may see a message in your terminal that starts with "Class FIFinderSyncExtensionHost", which can be ignored. ([See the FAQ](https://github.com/jggautier/get-dataverse-metadata/tree/tkinter-gui#faq) for more info.)

-In the window that pops up, enter the URL of the dataverse whose datasets you're interested in, browse to the folder you want to store the JSON files in, and click Start.
+In the window that pops up, enter the URL of the Dataverse-based repository whose datasets you're interested in, browse to the folder you want to store the JSON files in, and click Start.

-Within the folder that you specified, the script will create additional folders and files:
+Within the directory that you specified, the script will create a folder to store the downloaded JSON metadata files.
- * A folder named "{dvalias}_dataset_metadata__{timestamp}" (e.g. demo_dataset_metadata__2019.12.13_12.00.00)
-    * A file named "dataset_pids.csv" that contains the persistent identifiers, persistentUrls and dataverse names of each dataset
-    * A folder named "dataset_metadata"
-      * A folder named "json" that contains the json files

 For each published dataset in the specified dataverse, the script will save a JSON file containing the metadata of the latest published dataset version.